 Measure 4 is comprised of 6 metrics which measure the percentage of adult clients enrolled in CoC funded projects who have increased their earned and non-employment cash income during the reporting period.
-As of 2019, Orange County only receives CoC funding for PSH and RRH projects.

 Measures 4.3 and 4.6 calculate the percentage of stayers and leavers who have increased their total income, irrespective of income source.
 The goal for this measure is for the percentage of clients with increased income to increase each year.